just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Securing-the-Internet.rst

     <br/>
     <h3>Part 2: RSA Public Key Encryption</h3>
     <p>
-      The Rivest-Shamir-Adleman (RSA) algorithm is the most widely used public key encryption algorithm for securing the Internet.
-Like Diffie-Hellman, it is an asymmetric cipher, in which the key is broken into two related parts using mathematical techniques.
-And also, like Diffie-Hellman, it depends on the use of a one-way function -- i.e., a mathematical function that is easy to compute in one direction, but <i>intractable</i>
+      The Rivest-Shamir-Adleman (<span class="hover vocab yui-wk-div" data-id='RSA'>RSA</span>) algorithm is the most widely used public key encryption algorithm for securing the Internet.
+Like <span class="hover vocab yui-wk-div" data-id='Diffie-Hellman'>Diffie-Hellman</span>, it is an <span class="hover vocab yui-wk-div" data-id='asymmetric cipher'>asymmetric cipher</span>, in which the key is broken into two related parts using mathematical techniques.
+And also, like <span class="hover vocab yui-wk-div" data-id='Diffie-Hellman'>Diffie-Hellman</span>, it depends on the use of a one-way function -- i.e., a mathematical function that is easy to compute in one direction, but <i><span class="hover vocab yui-wk-div" data-id='intractable'>intractable</span></i>
       to compute in the other.
     </p>
-    <p>The following video (slides <a href="https://docs.google.com/presentation/d/1O4fSXY7KwHj-e6LcU6_q4sx7yuY_Epad2rXuCBxGwnk/edit?ts=5f6b40b2#slide=id.g393395465_0254" target="_blank" title="">here</a>)
+    <p>The following video (slides <a href="<span class="hover vocab yui-wk-div" data-id='https'>https</span>://docs.google.com/presentation/d/1O4fSXY7KwHj-e6LcU6_q4sx7yuY_Epad2rXuCBxGwnk/edit?ts=5f6b40b2#slide=id.g393395465_0254" target="_blank" title="">here</a>)
-      provides a high-level description of RSA without out going too deeply into the mathematical details.
+      provides a high-level description of <span class="hover vocab yui-wk-div" data-id='RSA'>RSA</span> without out going too deeply into the mathematical details.
     </p>